KingVentrix007/Tow-Truck-Servers/README.md

 ## Welcome

 Welcome to **Tow Truck Servers**.
 A dynamic server wrapper designed to streamline the creation, modification and management of Minecraft servers.
-Our aim is to provide and intuitive UI for the creation of servers, as well as an efficient system for managing installed mods and words
+Our aim is to provide an intuitive UI for the creation of servers, as well as an efficient system for managing mods, players and more.

+Let us take care of the hard stuff, so you can focus on what's important.
+Playing minecraft
 ## Features

 ### Implemented